taniasaleem/EA_BuildNOW_Aiken/README.md

 Custom types:

 - [showcase repo](https://github.com/ariady-putra-emurgo/aiken_custom_types): In this project, we take a look into Aiken custom, opaque, and recursive types
-- [exercise repo](https://github.com/ariady-putra-emurgo/aiken_custom_types_exercise): Your task is to FIX the types, and play around with them afterward
+- [exercise repo](https://github.com/ariady-putra-emurgo/aiken_custom_types_exercise): Your task is to FIX All the types, and play around with them afterward

 ## Core Features